Oral Estradiol Raising Your BP? What Women 65+ Should Know

 FAQ

-#### Does oral estradiol cause systolic blood pressure drift in all women?
+I'm 67 taking oral estradiol.
+Does it cause systolic blood pressure drift in all women?

 Medical Disclaimer: This article is for informational purposes only and should not be considered medical advice.
 Always consult with a qualified healthcare professional before making any changes to your health routine or treatment plan.